EvanaPuig/FlickrCodingExerciseEvanaPuig/README.md

 SwiftUI was chosen for the development of this app as it is in line with the current trends in iOS development and is Apple's preferred method.
 In the working branch I have deleted the UIKit code.

 ## Git
 As shown in this repository, Git was chosen.
-I have created this branch and labeled it 'brute_force_solution' in order to demonstrate how the development of a feature would have been done in a production app.
+I have created this branch and labeled it 'flickr_app_mvp' in order to demonstrate how the development of a feature would have been done in a production app.
+As well as created a Pull Request and merged it to simulate the development process.

 ## Tests
 To demonstrate the use of tests in production apps, I have created the /VSCO-lite-swiftuiTests directory, which has PhotoSearchViewModelTests.swift, which has some ViewModel tests that, although not exhaustive, show how tests would be made in a production app.